ykmnkmi/jinja.dart/README.md

 ----
 Why is this [hack][hack] used?

-In the final version for the production version, templates will be generated and the render function will have named parameters that are used in the template code.
+In the final version for the production, templates will be generated and the render function will have named parameters that are used in the template code.

 - jinja_core - core, filters, tests, utils
 - jinja_config - yaml based environment config